1. Purpose of policy

 4.1.4 Additional provisions regarding ownership and use of intellectual property by staff, students and invited scholars are provided for in the sections below.

-4.2 Staff bringing pre-existing intellectual property to USC
+4.2 Staff bringing pre-existing intellectual property to the University

-4.2.1 USC does not assert ownership over pre-existing intellectual property.
+4.2.1 The University does not assert ownership over pre-existing intellectual property.

-4.2.2 Staff who bring pre-existing intellectual property to USC to be used in the course of their duties or otherwise, need to provide evidence of ownership to USC when using that pre-existing intellectual property for teaching, research, scholarship or in relation to commercialisation.
-This ensures the staff member’s ownership and contribution to the scope of knowledge held at USC is recognised and that there is no dispute as to prior encumbrances over that pre-existing intellectual property.
+4.2.2 Staff who bring pre-existing intellectual property to the University to be used in the course of their duties or otherwise, need to provide evidence of ownership to the University when using that pre-existing intellectual property for teaching, research, scholarship or in relation to commercialisation.
+This ensures the staff member’s ownership and contribution to the scope of knowledge held at the University is recognised and that there is no dispute as to prior encumbrances over that pre-existing intellectual property.

-4.2.3 Prior to commencement of employment with USC, or as soon as practical after employment or engagement, staff should provide:
+4.2.3 Prior to commencement of employment with the University, or as soon as practical after employment or engagement, staff should provide:

 - an inventory of that pre-existing intellectual property; and